 As one of Atlanta’s largest personal injury law firms, we’ve settled many high-profile serious dog bite injury claims.
 Our goal is to help you recover physically and financially from your traumatic experience.

-What should I do if I was bitten by a dog?
+What should you do immediately after being bitten by a dog?

 to find a John Foy office near you

 Do you really need to hire an attorney for a dog bite?

 In most dog bite cases, the owner does not want to take responsibility for the victim’s injuries.
 Even if the owner agrees to file a claim with their homeowner’s insurance company, the insurance company may try to make the incident out to be your fault to avoid paying on your claim.

 For this reason, yes, you should consider hiring a lawyer to help you with your dog bite claim.
 We can help you gather strong evidence that the other side can’t ignore.
 We can also make sure you’re accounting for all the damages to which you’re entitled.